tanushaggarwal/DataVoid/PRIVACY_POLICY.md

 ## Open Source

-PrivacyBlitz is open source.
+DataVoid is open source.
 You can review the source code to verify our privacy practices.

 ---

-**By using PrivacyBlitz, you agree to this Privacy Policy.**
+**By using DataVoid, you agree to this Privacy Policy.**